About JAC website multilingualization

 However, the president and my seniors spoke to me kindly, so I was soon able to work with peace of mind.

-They teach me so that I can understand the job, and everyone at the company helps me study for qualifications.
+He teaches me about my work so that I can understand it, and everyone in the company studies with me when I get my qualifications.

-In 2021, I was able to obtain the second-class technician certification.
+And in 2021, I was able to get a second-class Certificed Skilled Worker.

-My current goal is to continue working hard in Japan and start my own company.
+My current goal is to continue to do my best in Japan and start my own company.

 Nick says he enjoys working with the friends he has made in Japan every day.